johnhewi/Quickbase_Codepage_Hero/README.md

 ```

-This creates the two records in table "bfa42nsiwn".
+This creates the records in the array records_to_create in table "bfa42nsiwn".